When it comes to interviewing, most potential candidates prepare their canned responses for those oh-so-predictable interview questions.

 7. If a movie were made about your career, what would the title be?

-Test how well your candidate can highlight his/her goals, accomplishments, work ethic, as well as how much they can separate their personal life in this storytelling opportunity.
+Test how well your candidate can highlight his/her goals, accomplishments, and work ethic, and how much they can separate their personal life in this storytelling opportunity.

 8. What book do you think everyone on our team should read?